AreaCodesReuploader/Area-Codes-Archive/README.md

 * AZW3
 * MOBI

-Files will be added only after the full chapter set and formatting have been verified.
+## AI-Assisted Work

+Artificial intelligence tools were used during the creation and organization of this repository.

+AI assistance has included:

+* Drafting and revising Markdown documentation
+* Planning the repository structure
+* Formatting chapter-link indexes
+* Comparing URL patterns
+* Explaining recovered timestamps
+* Generating and refining scripts
+* Creating file-inventory and duplicate-detection workflows
+* Assisting with image-dimension checks
+* Planning local HTML metadata extraction
+* Producing preservation and AO3-preparation checklists

+AI tools did not write the original story and are not credited as authors of it.

+All AI-assisted output should be reviewed by a human before it is committed, executed, or used in publication.

+Further details are recorded in [`CREDITS.md`](CREDITS.md).

 ## Preservation Rules

 1. Preserve original filenames wherever practical.
 2. Record original filenames when files are renamed.
-3. Keep downloaded HTML files with their associated `_files` folders.
+3. Keep downloaded HTML files with associated `_files` folders.
 4. Do not assume an empty companion folder is unnecessary until the page has been tested.
-5. Preserve duplicates until hashes confirm that they are identical.
+5. Preserve duplicates until hashes confirm they are identical.
-6. Keep dead original URLs because their IDs remain historically useful.
+6. Keep dead original URLs because their IDs remain useful.
-7. Preserve original source files before editing or converting them.
+7. Preserve untouched source files before cleaning, converting, or editing them.
 8. Place uncertain material in an `Unidentified` folder instead of deleting it.
-9. Record the source and purpose of files whenever known.
+9. Record the source and purpose of each file whenever known.
-10. Keep YouTube reading links even when the videos are unavailable, provided the original URLs or identifiers survive.
+10. Keep YouTube reading links and video IDs even when videos become unavailable.
-11. Preserve archived video links separately from live YouTube links.
-12. Do not automatically scrape Wattpad when local files or archived pages can be used instead.
+11. Keep large video files outside the Git repository.
+12. Prefer processing local files over automatically scraping Wattpad.

 ## Attribution and Rights

 “Area Codes // dreamwastaken” was written by **@ihaveajuicebox**.

 This repository is an archival and preservation project.
-It does not claim authorship of the story and does not grant a new license over the original work.
+It does not claim original authorship and does not grant a new license over the story.

-Any scripts, indexes, manifests, or original documentation added to this repository may be separately licensed later.

-## AI-Assisted Work

-Artificial intelligence tools were used during the creation and organization of this repository.

-AI assistance may have been used for:

-* Drafting and revising repository documentation
-* Generating or refining scripts
-* Extracting and formatting chapter links
-* Comparing link patterns
-* Planning the repository structure
-* Producing checklists and manifests
-* Assisting with file-inventory and metadata-processing workflows

-All AI-assisted output should be reviewed by a human before it is relied upon, committed, or used in the Archive of Our Own reupload.

-AI tools were not the original author of “Area Codes // dreamwastaken” and are not credited as such (LLMs weren't even publicly available at the time to non-technical individuals.
-Only a scant few APIs).
-The original story remains the work of **@ihaveajuicebox**.

-Human contributors, archival sources, and tool usage are documented in [`ATTRIBUTIONS.md`](ATTRIBUTIONS.md).
+See [`NOTICE.md`](NOTICE.md) for the full notice.

 [1]: https://www.wattpad.com/story/251081626-area-codes-dreamwastaken
 [2]: https://www.wattpad.com/story/350625442-area-codes-dreamwastaken-reuploaded